-2017 has been a year in which Canadians made history.
-Today, as we go beyond, from coast-to-coast we're looking to our past, taking stock of our present and preparing for an even more brilliant future.
+2017 is a year in which Canadians are making history.
+From coast-to-coast-to-coast, we're looking to our past, taking stock of our present and preparing for an even more brilliant future.
 Burlington is a community that fosters a sense of belonging.
 Residents are celebrating our neighbourhoods with big and small events thanks to the City of Burlington's new Love My Hood program.
 State-of-the-art technology and a calming environment are welcoming people to the new Patient Tower at Joseph Brant Hospital.
 World-class expansion of Joseph Brant Museum will allow for the addition of blockbuster exhibits.
 Joining a 2015 international initiative, we recognize all natural cycles of sickness and health, as a Compassionate City, led by Carpenter Hospice.
 Well-situated close to major transportation and urban centres, our strong economy, our natural areas, as well as a vibrant arts and cultural scene, are a few of the reasons why Burlington was named the best mid-sized city in Canada.
-(MoneySense, 2017) Building upon qualitative and quantitative research, Burlington Foundation's Vital Signs® 2017-18 report provides insights into our community's strengths and most critical needs, while also identifying opportunities.
-For the first time ever, due to the release schedule of the 2016 Census results, we have published Burlington Vital Signs® in two parts, starting with an exploration of five key areas of community life: Youth & Young Adults, Environment, Mental Health & Wellness, Housing and Seniors.
-Burlington Vital Signs® part two includes: Income & Poverty, Newcomers & Inclusivity, Work and Getting Around.
+(MoneySense, 2017) Building upon qualitative and quantitative research, Burlington Foundation's Vital Signs® 2017 report provides insights into our community's strengths and most critical needs, while also identifying opportunities.
+For the first time ever, due to the release schedule of the 2016 Census results, we are publishing Burlington Vital Signs® in two parts, starting with this initial exploration of five key areas of community life: Youth & Young Adults, Environment, Mental Health & Wellness, Housing and Seniors.
+Look for the release of Burlington Vital Signs® part two, in early 2018.
 Knitting together independent insights, Burlington Vital Signs® helps to connect the dots between people, numbers and opportunity.
 It positions our community to continue to have important conversations and to make change happen.
 CONNECTING THE DOTS TO MAKE CHANGE HAPPEN